This post may contain paid links. See more info on my privacy page.

 You do not need to remove the membrane to air fry pork ribs.

-How to Store Pork Ribs
+How to Store Air Fried Ribs

-How to Freeze Pork Ribs
+How to Freeze Ribs After Air Frying

 To freeze leftover ribs, store them in a tightly sealed freezer-safe bag with the air pushed out.
 Wrap in foil for extra protection and label with the freezing date.
 Store in the freezer for up to 6 months.